Ian P. Duncan

 Returning to work after his National Service, he was given a job in the steel works at the famous Ravenscraig site located between Motherwell and Wishaw.
 He became a Training Officer there, a post he held until the closure of the works.

 In 1966, he joined Shotts & Dykehead Caledonia Pipe Band under P/M J.K.
 McAllister.
 In 1968 Tom McAllister Jnr. became P/M and Ian was with the band when they won 3 Grade 1 World Championships under Tom.
 During this time they also won 3 Scottish, 4 British, 3 European, 3 Cowal and 3 Champion of Champions titles.
-He played in the band when it won the Intercontinental Competition in Toronto in 1978.
-He left Shotts at the end of that season and was asked to become P/M of the Larkhall British Legion Pipe Band, a Grade 3 band with lots of young up-and-coming players.
+He left Shotts after the 1975 World Championship and was asked to become P/M of the Larkhall British Legion Pipe Band, a Grade 4 band with lots of young up-and-coming players.

 Four years later, he became P/M of Tennant Caledonian Brewers Pipe Band based in Glasgow, his final pipe and involvement.